kenperkins/typhoon/README.md

     |-- articles/          # Contains your articles
     |-- public/            # Contains your assets (css, images, favicon)
     |-- templates/         # Contains your haml template
-      |-- article.haml     # Template used to render an article
+      |-- article.jade     # Template used to render an article
-      |-- error.haml       # Template used when there is a http error (404, 500)
+      |-- error.jade       # Template used when there is a http error (404, 500)
-      |-- layout.haml      # Frame that is used to render each content page
+      |-- layout.jade      # Frame that is used to render each content page
-      |-- list.haml        # Template used to render a list of articles
+      |-- list.jade        # Template used to render a list of articles
-      |-- feed.haml        # Template used to render rss feed (optional)
+      |-- feed.jade        # Template used to render rss feed (optional)
     |- configs.js          # Typhoon configurations
     |- index.js            # Node entry-point